MathCancer/PhysiCell/README.md

 ### Minor new features and changes:

-+ Added `intracellular_data` XML element to specify frequency of saving output.

 + Added `intracellular` XML element (inside `phenotype`) that specifies the type of intracellular model, its model definition file, its PhysiCell dt value to be evaluated, and relevant mappings between it and PhysiCell data.

 + Added Python scripts in /beta to download intracellular solver libraries: setup_libroadrunner.py, setup_libmaboss.py, setup_fba.py

 + Added new sample intracellular projects: physiboss_cell_lines, ode_energy, and cancer_metabolism

++ Added parsing of `dt_intracellular` and `intracellular_data` XML elements in PhysiCell_settings.cpp (and `intracellular_dt` global parameter in PhysiCell_constants.{h,cpp}).
+However, we do not actively use them in the intracellular sample projects yet.
+More thought is needed on how to properly use them.

 + Updated the [Quickstart](documentation/Quickstart.md) guide, primarily to reflect necessary changes for intracellular solver libraries.

 + Added `UniformInt()` to core/PhysiCell_utilities.cpp (used by intracellular boolean models)

++ Added new functions to ./modules/PhysiCell_geometry to draw (unfilled) circles of cells

 + Added new sample project: celltypes3